robinhood-me/xilinx-opsmx/README.md

 this repo: https://github.com/robinhood-me/xilinx-opsmx

 Description.
-Deploy an Issue Generator application using any trigger type or starts by clicking on manual execution, builds a image using gradle, creates a DockerFile in DockerHub, deploys that Docker image onto Kubernetes cluster, and generates a Load Balancer that exposes the application so a browser can open it.
+Deploy an Issue Generator application using any trigger type or start by clicking on manual execution, builds a image using gradle, creates a DockerFile in DockerHub, deploys that Docker image onto Kubernetes cluster, and generates a Load Balancer that exposes the application so a browser can open it.

 repo for the application being deployed: https://github.com/OpsMx/issue-generator